Download version (Nintendo 3DS)

 When a battle is won, the levelling-up mechanic in-game follows a classic RPG formula, with experience points earned, improving common attributes such as health points and power.
 There's also classic franchise attributes such as Bro Points, needed to perform special attacks, and STACHE, influencing the chance of Mario or Luigi scoring a critical hit in battle, remaining in this latest instalment in the Mario & Luigi series.
 Also following previous games in the series is a badge reward system, whereby both brothers can find or buy badges in-game that can be combined to earn the brothers useful rewards after certain actions – such as performing ‘excellent’ attacks – are carried out in battle.
 For those new to the series meanwhile, hint messages, an easy mode and a slow attack mode will help players get to grips with the battle sequences.

-Please note: you can only appreciate the 3D effect of Nintendo 3DS and Nintendo 3DS XL on the system itself.
+Please note: you can only appreciate the 3D effect of Nintendo 3DS, Nintendo 3DS XL, New Nintendo 3DS and New Nintendo 3DS XL on the system itself.
 Game visuals display in 2D on Nintendo 2DS.
 All screenshots and game footage on this site are captured in 2D mode.

 Please note that the official website is not built to work on portable devices.
 It may take some time to load and some functionality may not be available.